bullhorn/invenias-api-docs/source/index.html.md

 # Introduction
 Invenias has a REST API for integrations, providing programmatic access to create, read, update and delete data in your Invenias database.

-The Invenias API Swagger UI documentation can be found by navigating to https://{subdomain}.invenias.com/api, where you need to enter your subdomain in this URL.
+You can find the Invenias API Swagger UI documentation by navigating to https://{subdomain}.invenias.com/api, where you need to enter your subdomain in this URL.

 ## General Conventions
-Whenever possible, the REST API will follow specifications, conventions, and practices of HTTP and the web in general.
-This includes things like case-sensitivity of URLs, character encodings, HTTP methods, and so forth.
-Additional recommended practices for REST APIs are also observed whenever appropriate.
+The REST API will follow specifications, conventions, and practices of HTTP and the web.
+This includes things like case-sensitivity of URLs, character encoding, HTTP methods, and so forth.
+We also observe recommended practices for REST APIs whenever appropriate.

 ### Entities
 Invenias uses the term entity to refer to a type represented in the Invenias system.
-People, Companies, Assignments, and Programmes are examples of entities.
+People, companies, assignments, and programmes are examples of entities.
 Entities capture the core concepts within the Invenias system and provide an organization for storing executive search data and applying the rules and processing that comprise the Invenias system.

 ### JSON
 The REST API follows the specifications and conventions of the JavaScript Object Notation (JSON) data format and any related Javascript syntax specifications.
 For more information, see the following articles: